-This summer I decided to plan for my next level of outdoor emergency care and I was faced with the choice of taking a WFR (Wilderness First Responder) course or OEC course (Outdoor Emergency Care).
-Because I have always been interested in volunteering in a ski patrol I opted for OEC – it also seemed that the training was similar in nature to WFR.
-OEC is the National Ski Patrol mandated course, meaning that all NSP ski patrollers need to be OEC certified (some are EMTs which is kind of the same).
+This summer I decided to plan for my next level of outdoor emergency care.\I was faced with the choice of taking a WFR (Wilderness First Responder) course or OEC course (Outdoor Emergency Care).
+I have always been interested in volunteering in a ski patrol I opted for OEC.
+It also seemed that the training was similar in nature to WFR.
+OEC is the National Ski Patrol mandated course, meaning that all NSP ski patrollers need to be OEC certified (some are EMTs it’s the same training, standard of care).

 Then the end of October came and it was time to drive up to Tahoe and take the intensive class.
 And intensive it was!
 From 8 am to 5 pm every day non-stop for 16 days including the final exams and a midterm.
 The Squaw location got canceled so the class was located at the beautiful Northstar fire station (much thanks to the Northstar firemen for letting us use their facilities).
-A classmate who had a condo in Alpine was kind enough to offer me to stay with him and every day we made the 40-minute drive to Northstar, picking up another student or the instructor along the way in Squaw in order to carpool (through the funny town of Truckee.
+A classmate who had a condo in Alpine was kind enough to offer me to stay with him.
+Every day we made the 40-minute drive to Northstar.
+Picking up another student or the instructor along the way in Squaw in order to carpool (through the funny town of Truckee.
 I loved the gold rush vibe the area still has).

 Another positive aspect of this particular course was the students.
 I had very helpful and friendly classmates and this proved very precious when it became tough in the second week.
-I’m used to rough and tough things, I have had military training but here I have to say that at some point I just about had it (ski patrol is volunteer work!).
-The main instructor was sometimes acting in an unfair fashion (also using a loud whistle to have us stop certain activities).
+I’m used to rough and tough things.
+I have had military training but here I have to say that at some point I just about had it.
+The main instructor was sometimes acting in an unfair fashion.
+Also using a loud whistle to have us stop certain activities.
 No doubt he was acting in our best interest and was taking the job very seriously want us to pass the exam (also let’s be reminded that he was volunteering two weeks of his time which is quite remarkable).

 The most positive learning I experienced was the “flow” – a specific guide to assessing patients.
 It’s very effective and although it differs somehow from what is explained in the book it’s very effective and keeps rescuers on track in the heat of the moment especially when trauma might be mixed with a medical condition (asthma, diabetes), crummy environmental conditions or an altered mental state.
 Lots of acronyms and mnemonics had to be learned and it really helps.

 What was also very positive in this experience was the involvement of many patrollers from the area.
-They also were volunteering their time and it was obvious that they were passionate about what they were doing and cared a lot about providing us with the best instruction possible.
+They also were volunteering their time.
+It was obvious that they were passionate about what they were doing and cared a lot about providing us with the best instruction possible.
 They were also very likable and they had a great sense of humor!

-At the end of the day, I’m glad I took the course but I think I still have to go through WFR (and possibly EMT) training because OEC is a little light on the backcountry and wilderness side of things.
+At the end of the day, I’m glad I took the course.
+I think I still have to go through WFR (and possibly EMT).
+OEC is a little light on the backcountry and wilderness side of things.
 It’s mostly geared toward people patrolling in a ski resort.
 It’s an advance on the WFA I was holding but insufficient for what I do.
-I’m content to join the ski patrol though as it’s a fun way to meet outdoor/ski minded people in the area and I’ve made a lot of friends already.
-I’m also enrolling for other NSP sanctioned classes such as MTR (Mountain Travel and Rescue) and Avalanche 2 (despite the fact that I’ve done that stuff already).
+I’m content to join the ski patrol though as it’s a fun way to meet outdoor/ski minded people in the area.
+I’ve made a lot of friends already.
+I’m also enrolling for other NSP sanctioned classes such as MTR (Mountain Travel and Rescue).
+Also Avalanche 2 (despite the fact that I’ve done that stuff already).